tatecarson/waters-sonic-signatures/slides.md

 ![](/figures/fig_water_type_bar.svg)

 <!--
-Here's where we see quantitative evidence of how Tarkovsky employs different water types across these three films.
-What's fascinating is how each film develops its own distinctive water signature.
-Stalker overwhelmingly features pond stillness and splashing scenes, which perfectly aligns with its marshy Zone environment where still waters invite philosophical contemplation and spiritual questioning.
+This chart provides quantitative evidence of how Tarkovsky employs different water types across these three films.
+We can see how each film develops its own distinctive water signature.
+Stalker overwhelmingly features pond stillness, seeing still soundless water, and splashing scenes, which perfectly aligns with its marshy Zone environment where still waters invite philosophical contemplation and spiritual questioning.

-Solaris, on the other hand, shows a pronounced emphasis on submersion scenes - underwater perspectives that convey immersion, distortion, or dream states.
-This approach brilliantly reinforces the film's psychological immersion and preoccupation with memory.
+Solaris, on the other hand, shows a pronounced emphasis on submersion scenes - of the ocean of Solaris.
+We don't dive into the ocean, but immerse in it psychologically.
 We literally and figuratively enter the underwater consciousness of the characters.

 With Nostalghia, we see a more distributed pattern across water types, particularly flowing water, gurgling sounds, and rain sequences.
 This diverse water soundscape reflects the film's themes of displacement and emotional fluidity.